Battle of Bến Tre: Aftermath

 U.S. forces killed 328 VC, mostly during the battle of Bến Tre.
 Civilian casualties in Kien Hoa Province included 528 killed and 1,219 wounded.
 Bến Tre suffered major damage during the battle with over 5,000 homes destroyed and generated over 30,000 refugees in Bến Tre and the neighboring Mỏ Cày District.

 U.S. Air Force Major James K. Gibson, a Forward Air Controller pilot who fought at Bến Tre, blamed the VC for choosing Bến Tre as the battleground: "The way we selected these targets was determined by the VC.
 They chose the battleground and we really had no choice where we put the target."

 "Destroy the town to save it" quote

 On 7 February Associated Press journalist Peter Arnett flew into Bến Tre to report on the fighting there.
 In a report he filed he quoted an unnamed US Major as saying "It became necessary to destroy the town to save it."
 Arnett's quote rapidly disseminated throughout the American media and, according to William H. Hammond, a historian with the United States Army Center of Military History, soon "passed into the lore of the war to become one of the most serviceable icons of the anti-war movement."
 Arnett never divulged which officer he was quoting; according to a 2018 Bloomberg News article, "Among some on the right, it's become an article of faith that Arnett invented the quote."
+The article cites several historical uses of the "destroy in order to save" phrasing and suggests that rather than inventing the metaphor, the unnamed major was employing one long in use.